XiaowenHu96/ckb-vm-decoder/README.md

 ```

 From the bench result, there is minor performance improvement.
 Because both the
-benchmark and mphf is generated randomly, I have seen improvement ranged from 0 up to 20%.
+benchmark and mphf are generated randomly, I have seen improvement ranging from 0 up to 20%.

 ## TODO
-[ ] Explore nicer and faster hash functions.
+- [ ] Explore nicer and faster hash functions.
-[ ] The mphf is generated from a seed.
+- [ ] The mphf is generated from a seed.
 Find a way to move randomness from the generation process (probably by removing salt).